Validate and troubleshoot issues with your manifest

 Run the following command to validate your manifest.
 Replace MANIFEST.XML with the path to the manifest XML file.

 Validate your manifest against the XML schema

-To help to make sure that the manifest file that describes your Office Add-in is correct and complete, validate it against the XML Schema Definition (XSD) files.
-You can use an XML schema validation tool or Visual Studio to validate the manifest.
+To help to make sure that the manifest file follows the correct schema, validate it against the XML Schema Definition (XSD) files.
+You can use an XML schema validation tool to perform this validation.

 To use a command-line XML schema validation tool to validate your manifest:

 - Install tar and libxml, if you haven't already.

 Run the following command.
 Replace XSD_FILE with the path to the manifest XSD file and XML_FILE with the path to the manifest XML file.

 xmllint --noout --schema XSD_FILE XML_FILE

 Use runtime logging to debug your add-in manifest

 You can use runtime logging to debug your add-in's manifest.
 This feature can help you identify and fix issues with your manifest that are not detected by XSD schema validation, such as a mismatch between resource IDs.
 Runtime logging is particularly useful for debugging add-ins that implement add-in commands.